 In a Nutshell

 Unlike commercial IT networking, Industrial Operational Technology (OT) prioritizes safety and uptime over confidentiality.
-This guide provides the framework for deploying robust SCADA networks across factory floors, utility sites, and remote infrastructure nodes using the Purdue Model of logical separation.
+This guide provides the framework for deploying robust SCADA networks across factory floors, utility sites, and remote infrastructure nodes using the Purdue Model of logical separation, with attention to the specific protocol vulnerabilities that make industrial networks unique attack and failure targets.

 IT vs. OT: The Priority Inversion